 If your resolution is something you don’t know much about, find all the information you can.
 Being more informed about your resolution will make it easier to accomplish.
 If your goal is to be more physically active, learn the proper technique for running or weight training.
 Ask for help if you need it.
 If you want to save more money, research different programs and pick one that is doable for you.
 Don’t be left in the dark because you’re not sure where to start.

 4. Find a community.

 Although you should choose your resolution based on your own personal goals, having an engaged, encouraging community will only help your process.
 Your community can be big or small, but having one is the key.
 They will be the ones to motivate and inspire you, hold you accountable, cheer you on and best of all—celebrate your achievements with you.
-For example, Priority Health Champions is a healthy lifestyle and exercise group with members throughout Michigan.
-It’s a great example of how big an impact your community can have on your resolutions for living a healthy lifestyle.
 Having a group or even a close friend or family member with similar goals will help you stay on track and feel a sense of belonging.
 It could be a professionally staffed resource like a quit smoking support group or a financial counselor.
 Whoever they may be—make sure to find people who will support you.